aIR hANDLING uNIT

 Goal: To design and conduct an optimization for a system, related to energy efficient building systems

-Custom-made series of code for the program
+Custom-made series of programs for the optimization

 Easy user interface, with the user only inputting an excel file with given template